 The common cold typically lasts between 7-10 days, and common cold treatments are often nothing more than rest and over-the-counter symptom management medications.

-Adults with a sustained fever over 102 degrees, as well as any combination of the below flu-like symptoms, should seek medical attention:
+Adults with a sustained fever over 102 degrees, as well as any combination of the below flu-like symptoms, should seek immediate medical care:

 - Difficulty breathing

 - Severe vomiting